Chris Pappas (South African politician): Mayor of uMngeni

 On 11 September 2021, Pappas was announced as the DA's mayoral candidate for the uMngeni Local Municipality ahead of the local government election in November 2021. uMngeni became the first DA majority municipality in KZN, which was accredited to Pappas' "spirited campaign".

 On 12 November 2021, the suspended ANC municipal manager Thembeka Cibane tried to preside over the inaugural council meeting.
 The DA objected to her presiding over the meeting at the Howick-West community hall and refused to participate as it would be illegal.
 The DA subsequently walked out of the meeting.
 Pappas and other DA councillors were sworn in at the Howick Magistrate's court later that day.
 On 17 November, the DA filed court papers to compel the acting municipal manager, Sandile Buthelezi, to call a first council meeting for the municipality's leadership to be elected.
 The Pietermaritzburg High Court ruled in favour of the DA and ordered Buthelezi to convene a council meeting.
 On 22 November 2021, Pappas was elected as mayor, becoming the first DA mayor in KwaZulu-Natal.
 He is the first openly gay man to be elected mayor in the country and across Africa.

 In January 2023, Pappas announced that he would be standing down as deputy provincial leader of the DA at the party's provincial conference in April.
 Outgoing deputy provincial chairman Sthembiso Ngema was elected to succeed him.

 On 13 September 2023, Pappas was included on the "2023 TIME100 Next list" by Time magazine.

+On 25 September 2023, DA leader John Steenhuisen announced that Pappas would be the party's candidate for Premier of KwaZulu-Natal in the 2024 provincial election.
+The DA failed to win a majority in the provincial legislature at the election and Pappas then declined to take up a seat in the provincial legislature, opting to remain as mayor.

+On 16 April 2026, Pappas announced that he would not be standing for re-election as mayor of uMngeni in the upcoming local government election.
+He said that he withdrew from the candidate selection process in favour of opportunities in the private sector and denied claims that he withdrew due to tensions between him and the DA's provincial chairperson Dean Macpherson.
+In late-April 2026, City Press reported that Pappas was weighing re-entering the DA's internal candidate selection process for mayor again.